 SNIA NVM TWG Feedback: The current SNIA Programming model implies that applications won’t issue any more writes to a QP/RKEY until the outstanding commit has completed.
 This means that there won’t be subsequent future writes outstanding when a commit is sent.
 If SNIA decides to take add multiple sessions/threads to the programming model, then these details would need to be considered.

+OFI: Fence impacts future writes as well so go ahead and specify that, independent of inclusion in the programming model.
+What happens before the fence arrives?
+Until the fence command is on the wire previous write must be considered previous writes.
+TODO: Revisit later once Use Cases are reviewed.

+OFI: Existing FENCE semantics typically provide full barrier semantics – Contrary to IB but on a QP basis - Depends on Use Case being solved – TODO: Revisit later once Use Cases are reviewed.

 Should we utilize an indicator to allow SW to dynamically apply commit scope to QP with or without RKEY?
 Fencing could be applied to all RKEYs on the same QP.
 This is an area that will need further discussion.

 With QP scope (single home) with multiple devices (some writes going to memory, some to MAD device) – should/can the single ordering point still be the CPU/IIO complex?

-With the current implementation, SW can utilize fi_send* or fi_read* fencing to control ordering of writes to different RKEYs –
+With the current implementation, SW can utilize fi_send* or fi_read* fencing to control ordering of writes to different RKEYs – today depends on WAW on per end point basis.
+TODO: Update doc throughout to explain the current mechanism and that it is preserved in the new API proposal

 SNIA NVM TWG Feedback: We should consider fencing of all rkeys on the same QP.

-OFI:
+OFI: TODO: Probably need to consider this

 Allocating SQ, RQ, and CQ from PMEM